Irredentism: Often-discussed examples

 The emergence of irredentism is tied to the rise of modern nationalism and the idea of a nation-state, which are often linked to the French Revolution.
 However, some political scholars, like Griffiths et al., argue that phenomena similar to irredentism existed even before.
 For example, part of the justification for the crusades was to liberate fellow Christians from Muslim rule and to redeem the Holy Land.
 Nonetheless, most theorists see irredentism as a more recent phenomenon.
 The term was coined in the 19th century and is linked to border disputes between modern states.

+The Megali Idea was a nationalist and irredentist project that shaped Greek history from the War of Independence in the 1820s through the Balkan Wars in the beginning of the 20th century, aiming to unite the Greek population in a single state.
+It led to the expansion of the Greek state in several stages, either through military conquest or diplomacy.
+The influence of the Megali Idea started to fade after the Greco-Turkish War (1919–1922), followed by the population exchange between Greece and Turkey in 1923.

 The partition of Czechoslovakia from 1938 through 1939.
 The dark purple area shows the Sudetenland annexed by Nazi Germany.

 Nazi Germany's annexation of the Sudetenland in 1938 is an often-cited example of irredentism.
 At the time, the Sudetenland formed part of Czechoslovakia but had a majority German population.
 Adolf Hitler justified the annexation based on his allegation that Sudeten Germans were being mistreated by the Czechoslovak government.
 The Sudetenland was yielded to Germany following the Munich Agreement in an attempt to prevent the outbreak of a major war.